 Check Your File Size

 Twitch is pretty generous when it comes to the file size of images that you can upload.
-For most of them it’s 10 megabytes (MB).
+For most of them, it’s 10 megabytes (MB).
 If for some unlikely reason you are over the limit then you should optimize it by resizing to the right size, lowering the quality a bit, or by using a service like Kraken that will losslessly compress it for you.

 When To Use Which Image Type

-Avoid GIF when you can as you don’t need in the vast majority of cases.
+Avoid GIF when you can as you don’t need it in the vast majority of cases.
 This image type should only be used for animations like cheermotes.
-For almost all the graphics that you use on Twitch you should stick to PNG or JPG.
+For almost all the graphics that you use on Twitch, you should stick to PNG or JPG.
 Use PNG when it’s a vector file and JPG when it’s a raster file.
 If you use the wrong one then you will see an unnecessary decrease in quality or increase in file size.

 How To Make Twitch Graphics